google_counter

 Treatment of osteosarcoma with dendritic cells

 Osteosarcoma is one of the three most common types of cancer in adolescents and is the most common malignant bone tumor.
 The basis of treatment is surgery and chemotherapy.
 The conventional protocol for the treatment of osteosarcoma is quite successful and allows many patients to achieve remission.
+For osteosarcoma patients, advances in treatment options have led to a significant increase in life expectancy.
 A 5-year survival rate after treatment in a specialized clinic is at the level of 70-80%.
 Complementing the conventional protocol with the dendritic cell osteosarcoma vaccine allows doctors in Germany to control the disease even more effectively and avoid limb amputations.

 Content